 Our tools are engineered to scale from managing a single server to enterprise deployments with thousands of servers.
 IDERA products combine ease of use with a design that installs in minutes, configures in hours, and deploys worldwide in days.
-To learn more about IDERA products, visit the IDERA Web site at www.idera.com.
+To learn more about IDERA products, visit the IDERA website.